BlazeWild/POTHOLE_YOLO/README.md

-# Pothole Detection with YOLOv8n
+# Pothole Detection with YOLOv8n on Custom Dataset

 A pothole detection project using YOLOv8n (nano version) for object detection in images and videos.